 The Company's primary sources of liquidity are cash on hand and cash available from the sale of common stock of the Company.
 At this time, cash flows from operating activities represent net outflows for operating expenses and expenses for technology and product development.
-As of June 30, 2015, the Company had \$9.5 million in cash on hand which is expected to support the Company's activities through June 30, 2016.
+As of June 30, 2016, the Company had \$23.0 million in cash on hand which is expected to support the Company's activities through June 30, 2017.

 Since its spin-off from Integrated BioPharma, Inc. in August 2008, the Company has incurred significant losses and negative cash flows from operations.
-As of June 30, 2015, the Company's accumulated deficit was \$47.8 million, and it had cash used in operating activities of \$4.7 million and \$4.1 million for the years ended June 30, 2015 and 2014, respectively.
+As of June 30, 2016, the Company's accumulated deficit was \$57.6 million, and it had cash used in operating activities of \$8.1 million and \$4.7 million for the years ended June 30, 2016 and 2015, respectively.
 The Company has historically financed its activities through the sale of common stock and warrants.
-Through June 30, 2015, the Company has dedicated most of its financial resources to investing in its iBioLaunchTM and iBioModulatorTM platforms, its proprietary candidates for treatment of fibrotic diseases, advancing its intellectual property, and general and administrative activities.
-On August 25, 2014, the Company entered into a stock purchase agreement with Aspire Capital Fund, LLC ("Aspire Capital") pursuant to which the Company had the option to require Aspire Capital to purchase up to \$10 million of its common stock upon and subject to the terms of the agreement and received proceeds of \$10,000,000 therefrom.
-As of April 28, 2015, Aspire Capital fulfilled its commitment to purchase \$10.0 million of the Company's common stock under the agreement.
-On May 15, 2015, the Company entered into a new common stock purchase agreement with Aspire Capital pursuant to which the company sole \$10 million of its common stock under the agreement.
-On May 15, 2015, the Company entered into a new common stock purchase agreement with Aspire Capital pursuant to which the Company sole \$15 million of its common stock, upon and subject to the terms of the agreement with Aspire Capital pursuant to which the Company sole \$15 million of its common stock under the agreement.
-On May 15, 2015, the Company entered into a new common stock purchase agreement with Aspire Capital pursuant to which the Company has the option to require Aspire Capital, subject to the terms of the agreement, to purchase up to \$15 million of its common stock, upon and, over a three-year term.
+Through June 30, 2016, the Company has dedicated most of its financial resources to investing in its iBioLaunchTM and iBioModulatorTM platforms, its proprietary candidates for treatment of fibrotic diseases, advancing its intellectual property, and general and administrative activities.

+On May 15, 2015, the Company entered into a common stock purchase agreement with Aspire Capital Fund, LLC ("Aspire Capital") pursuant to which the Company has the option to require Aspire Capital, upon and subject to the terms of the agreement, to purchase up to \$15 million of its common stock, over a three-year term.
+No shares have been sold under the 2015 Facility as of the date of the filing of this report.
+See Note 11 for a further description of the agreement.

+Coincident with the entry into the iBio CMO joint venture, Eastern agreed to acquire 10 million shares of the Company's common stock at \$0.622 per share.
+The closing for the sale of 3,500,000 of such shares occurred on January 25, 2016.
+The sale of the remaining 6,500,000 shares occurred on April 13, 2016.
+In addition, Eastern agreed to, and on January 25, 2016 did, exercise warrants it previously acquired to purchase 1,784,000 shares of the Company's common stock at \$0.53 per share.
+As of the date of the filing of this report, the Company has received \$15 million for the capitalization of iBio CMO and approximately \$7.2 million from Eastern for the acquisition of 10 million shares of common stock and the exercise of the warrants.
+See Note 11 for a further description of the transactions.